merneo/arch-linux/wiki/03-POST-INSTALLATION.md

 ## Essential Applications

 **Purpose:** Install a set of common and essential applications for daily use.
+For a broader selection of software, consult the [ArchWiki on Applications](https://wiki.archlinux.org/title/List_of_applications).
+Specific applications like [Firefox](https://wiki.archlinux.org/title/Firefox) and [LibreOffice](https://wiki.archlinux.org/title/LibreOffice) also have their own ArchWiki pages.

 **Prerequisites:**
 - After first boot (not in chroot)